mir-group/pair_nequip/README.md

 # LAMMPS pair style for NequIP

-This pair style allows you to use NequIP models in LAMMPS simulations.
+This pair style allows you to use NequIP models from the [`nequip`](https://github.com/mir-group/nequip) framework in LAMMPS simulations.
+For more details on NequIP and the Python code, please visit the [`nequip`](https://github.com/mir-group/nequip) repository.

-*Note: MPI is not supported due to the message-passing nature of the network.*
+*Please Note: MPI is not supported due to the message-passing nature of the network.
+For MPI support with large numbers of atoms, please consider our [Allegro model](https://github.com/mir-group/allegro) and corresponding [`pair_allegro`](https://github.com/mir-group/pair_allegro) LAMMPS plugin.*

+`pair_nequip` authors: **Anders Johansson**, Albert Musaelian, Lixin Sun.

 ## Pre-requisites